Skip to content

 Recipe 4: Full Infrastructure (Database + Broker + Event Store)

 Production systems often use a real database, a message broker, and an event store.
-All three need lifecycle management in tests.
+DomainFixture manages all three automatically.

 # tests/conftest.py